Catskill Escarpment: Recreational use

 All the Escarpment's public lands are available for passive recreation such as hiking, camping and birding.
 Hunting and fishing are permitted within season and as otherwise regulated by the state.
-Unpowered boating is permitted on Echo and North-South lakes.
+Unpowered boating is permitted on Echo and North–South lakes.

-Use is free except for North-South Lake Public Campground, for which a $8 fee is charged per vehicle in season (Campers are also charged $22 for the site).
+Use is free except for North-South Lake Public Campground, for which an $8 fee is charged per vehicle in season (Campers are also charged $22 for the site).
 In return, heavier-impact camping and activities are allowed, and greater services are provided to visitors.
 There is also a 12-mile (18 km) snowmobile loop trail around Kaaterskill High Peak and Round Top.

 The Escarpment has many hiking trails.
 Foremost among them is the 22.3 mi Escarpment Trail, which begins at Schutt Road just outside the campground gate.
 From there it goes north to Route 23, climbing over Stoppel Point, Blackhead and Windham High Peak along the way.
 All but the southernmost 2.5 mi are also part of the Long Path long-distance trail, which itself traverses Kaaterskill High Peak and descends Kaaterskill Clove to near Palenville and then reascends to join the Escarpment Trail.
 Backpackers starting near Woodstock can use the trail up that mountain to hike the entire Escarpment, connecting to the Long Path between Indian Head and Plattekill mountains.

 Other trails climb the ridge, all from the west with the exception of the Dutcher Notch Trail.
 They mainly provide access to the Escarpment Trail, except for the old trails around the Mountain House property at North-South Lake which provide short connections and loop trips between the campground and various sections of the Escarpment Trail.
 The most popular trail in the entire Catskills is the short trail up to Kaaterskill Falls from Route 23A, formerly the southernmost section of the Escarpment Trail until it was closed above the falls for safety reasons.